 This lets you establish alerts based on, for example, a stock going above or below a certain price, or a 50-day moving average crossing above or below a 200-day moving average, or a stock hitting a new 52-week high or low.

 You can also assert whether or not an “alert” is based on all the conditions being met, or merely any of them.

-There’s an important feature in that right column, and I’m quite proud of how we’ve designed this.
-You can enter either a value (like 25, or 33, or 3.73, or whatever you like) or a data point (such as a High price or Low price or 200-Day Moving Average, etc.) This gives you tremendous flexibility in how you design your conditions and express your requirements.
+There’s an important feature in that right column: you can enter either a value (like 25, or 33, or 3.73, or whatever you like) or a data point (such as a High price or Low price or 200-Day Moving Average, etc.) This gives you tremendous flexibility in how you design your conditions and express your requirements.

 To “toggle” between the ability to enter values and the ability to choose from the dropdown, you just click the link shown, as illustrated here:

 You can “fine tune” any available parameters as well.

 We once again click Next Step and tell the system how we want to be notified, and how frequently the system should examine the data feed for the alert.